Avg: 2 from 1 vote

 P1- [Var./Alt] 100 ft 5.2-5.4 Diagonal easily up the slab to cross it, then either up through the bushes, trees and dirt,...or up the very poor rock just to the left of the same.
 In 2007, when confronted with a mossy wall, I climbed up on a 'nose-like" feature to the right, but in 2015 noted this had fallen off and left shattered yellow rock!, I stepped gingerly across to the right, then up.
 Belay in trees at the base of the dark rock.
 The letters "S T" are scratched/engraved(?) into the rock. [photo]

-Variation/Alternate: Much cleaner and more solid rock is found on P1 of A Night Climb for Two Knights"; cleanest is one of the "revisited" variations of P1 (5.6 to 5.8), or even the original P1. (about 5.3-5.4)
+Variation/Alternate: Much cleaner and more solid rock is found on any of the slab variations to P1 of A Night Climb for Two Knights".
+If chosing this alternative, a better approach is as follows:

 [Note: If the leader ties into the middle of the rope and uses "2-rope technique" but clips only one rope through protection, the second "rope" can be flipped around over the traverse and used to belay the second with virtually a direct overhead belay.
 Otherwise, seconding this pitch is just as committing as leading it.]

 According to all published route descriptions the route "Celestial Path" leaves here, taking a rising traverse right to the next available tree ledge.
 [See route description submitted by Gunkswest]